 shop all outdoor sinks

-6. Dedicate a Spot for an Outdoor Fire Pit or Fireplace
+6. Dedicate a Spot for an Outdoor Fire Pit

 An outdoor fireplace or firepit is always a favorite spot for friends and family to gather.
 Both options help liven up summer evenings or warm up chilly nights.
 If you’re really ambitious, you can create a built-in pit area with bricks and pavers.
 Many models can even expand your entertainment and cooking area, whether you’re roasting hot dogs or marshmallows.
 With the right grill rack or grate, you can even cook hamburgers, steaks and kebabs.